Gaston (Beauty and the Beast): Animated portrayal

 Gaston debuted in Beauty and the Beast as an arrogant hunter who is determined to marry Belle, whom he considers to be the village's most beautiful woman.
 However, she refuses his proposal when he throws a wedding party without her prior knowledge.
 Belle is the only one in town who actually dislikes Gaston for the person he is inside.
 Thoroughly humiliated, he sulks, but when her father Maurice shows up saying that she has been captured by a hideous Beast, he comes up with the idea of having him thrown into an insane asylum, unless Belle agrees to marry him.
 His blackmail plan fails when Belle proves the Beast does exist, and she says that he is her friend, and that he is a better person than Gaston.
 He becomes jealous, snaps, and decides to gather a band of villagers to kill the Beast, playing off their fears that the Beast might wreak havoc on their village.
 In the ensuing fight, he shoots the Beast with an arrow and beats him down, taunting him about his appearance, and still refusing to believe that Belle will not marry him.
 The Beast has no heart to fight until he sees that Belle came back for him, at which point he easily overpowers Gaston and intends to kill him.
 However, when Gaston begs for his life, the Beast decides to be the better man and have mercy, and climbs back up to Belle.
 Ungrateful and unrepentant, Gaston stabs the Beast in the back when he sees him embracing Belle, but loses his balance when the Beast swings his arm backwards at him; consequently, Gaston falls to his death.

-Gaston has appeared in the television series Disney's House of Mouse, and was voiced again by White.
-The character also makes sporadic appearances in Sing Me a Story with Belle, mostly acting as a comedic foil, always stating "No one (insert action) like Gaston!" while walking by, rudely interrupting people's conversations and this phrase is frequently used as rip-offs by other characters.
+Gaston has appeared in the television series House of Mouse, and was voiced again by White.
+He makes sporadic appearances, mostly acting as a comedic foil, always stating "No one (insert action) like Gaston!" while walking by, rudely interrupting people's conversations.
+Variants of this phrase are frequently used by other characters.

+Gaston appears as the main antagonist in Lego's animated special, Lego Disney Princess: The Castle Quest, released on Disney+ on August 18, 2023.
+He returns as one of the antagonists in the 2025 sequel Lego Disney Princess: Villains Unite.